 On 19 February 2019, the Group acquired 51% of the shares and voting interests in JSC "Leader-Invest" from Sistema PJSFC and its affiliates for the cash consideration of RUB 15 185 million.
 JSC "Leader-Invest" is a Moscow-based residential developer focusing on projects in the comfort, business and premium-class segments.
-Its portfolio includes 31 projects under construction and development or at the design stage, unsold inventory at twelve completed residential complexes, and commercial real estate, with a total NSA of 1.3 million square meters.
+As at 19 February 2019, its portfolio included 31 projects under construction and development or at the design stage, unsold inventory at twelve completed residential complexes, and commercial real estate, with a total NSA of 1.3 million square meters.